OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 ## 1. Task Description Analysis

-The *Traffic Control* task challenges students to develop a formal computational solution that addresses a real-world issue identified by the **Bahia Department of Transport Infrastructure (DERBA)**: the deterioration of highways due to excessive pressure from nighttime heavy vehicle traffic.
+The *Traffic Control* task challenges students to develop a formal computational solution that addresses a real-world issue identified by the **Department of Transport Infrastructure**: the deterioration of highways due to excessive pressure from nighttime heavy vehicle traffic.

 To support pavement wear prevention efforts, students must design a system capable of:

 * **Processing sensor data** collected from vehicle entries and exits on the Aratu highway;
 * **Classifying vehicles** into three weight categories (light, heavy, and very heavy);
 * **Counting occurrences** for each category during the previous night; and
-* **Identifying the most frequent category**, enabling DERBA to prioritize interventions.
+* **Identifying the most frequent category**, enabling the Department of Transport Infrastructure to prioritize interventions.

 The system must be modeled using **Turing Machines**, reflecting a theoretical yet expressive model of computation.
 Deliverables include one or more **JFLAP-based Turing Machine files** and a **technical report** compliant with SBC formatting standards, clearly explaining the classification logic, design rationale, and simulation process.